 First-time homebuyers…scared, confused, overwhelmed, skeptical, and most importantly, in need of some extra TLC when it comes to obtaining a mortgage.
-These borrowers come in all ages, and from all walks of life, so rely on your best customer-centric thinking and these 6 tips to get your potential borrowers from considering to closing.
+These borrowers come in all ages, and from all walks of life, so developing a customer-centric culture can help you give these first-time homebuyers the patience they need.
+Try these 6 customer-centric culture tips to get your potential borrowers from considering to closing.

 Your potential borrowers have many, many options in choosing a mortgage lender.
 What makes you stand out?
 Conventional wisdom tells us to “delight” our customers, but forget the frills and go back to the basics of consistently delivering great customer service.
 Be on time.
 Be courteous.
 Return calls and emails in a timely manner.
 Make borrowers feel special, not that they are a loan in the queue.
 It starts and ends with delivering exceptional customer experience, which is doing the simple things well.

 Tell borrowers what is going to happen during the loan origination process and when.
 Then tell them again.
 And post it on your website.
 And create a checklist or instructions for them to follow.
 The process is complex, confusing, and scary for those who have never experienced it.
 Remember, you do this for a living, they do not.
-Expectation setting communicates to your borrower that you know what is going on, you are organized, and customer-focused.
+Expectation setting communicates to your borrower that you know what is going on, you are organized, and have a customer-centric culture.

 Resist using acronyms, industry jargon and intra-office buzz words.
 A foundation of trust is built on transparency.
 Explain not only the process, but also the legalese to the extent the borrower wants it.
 Keep your FAQs or a term dictionary updated and online for easy access to those who want to understand but may be too embarrassed to ask.